I just got a pc engine and all games are garbled like this is the ram bad?

 Anonymous

-Japan is humid as fuck though.
+Japan is humid as frick though.
 Meanwhile some of the most rancid gunk infested used videogames I've seen were from Berlin, which is not very humid.

 Anonymous